mapbender/mapbender-documentation/en/functions/export/printclient.rst

     mapbender:print:queue:rerun
     mapbender:print:runJob

 Note: To run the commands, open a terminal and head to the Mapbender application directory.
 Then, execute a command like this: 'app/console mapbender:print:queue:clean'.
-You can find detailed information on all of the commands in our `app/console commands <../customization/commands.html>`_ documentation.
+You can find detailed information on all of the commands in our `app/console commands <../../customization/commands.html>`_.

 3. Queued print: Usage